 6. Finally, add the spinach and cook until wilted.
 Stir in the corinader/cillantro.
 The curry is ready once the spinach has wilted.
 Serve with a wedge of lime, some coriander leaves, rice and chopped peanuts.

 - Coconut Milk - make sure to add the coconut milk slowly, stirring it all the time.
 Try not to boil the coconut milk it should be just simmering.
 If you boil it or add it too quickly it runs the risk of splitting.

 - Cut the sweet potato into evenly sized cubes.
 If the potatoes are all the same size they will all cook at the same time.
 The smaller they are the quicker they will cook, but you don't want them too small either or they will turn to mush!

 - Use fresh baby spinach.
 Baby spinach is milder so it is perfect in this dish.
-I always use fresh spinach but you can use frozen if you want.
-You will need to thaw it and squeeze out any excess water before you add it to the sauce.
+I always use fresh spinach for this dish.
+You can use frozen if you want but you will have to defrost it before you add it to the curry.

-We usually have this with sticky rice, chopped peanuts, some fresh coriander, slices of spring onion and lime wedges.
+We usually have this with rice, chopped peanuts, some fresh coriander and lime wedges.
 It's such a filling and satisfying meal that you really don't need anything else with this dish.

 Satay Sweet Potato Curry

-- 300 g sweet potato peeled and cut into cubes
+- 425 g /1 lb of sweet potato peeled and cut into cubes

 - 1 medium onion peeled, cut in half lengthways then finely sliced